 What Do You Mean By Dry Or Damaged Hair?

-Dry or damaged hair means lack of enough moisture and oil in the hair to sustain its normal shine and texture.
+Dry or damaged hair means a lack of enough moisture and oil in the hair to sustain its normal shine and texture.
 Hair can get damaged when the scalp is not able to make sufficient oil to moisturize it, or when the hair lets moisture escape.
-Insufficient oil production makes the hair look dull and lifeless due to lack of natural lubrication.
-Shine and moisture of the hair rely on oil made in the root of hair.
+Insufficient oil production makes the hair look dull and lifeless due to a lack of natural lubrication.
+The shine and moisture of the hair rely on oil made in the root of the hair.
 As you age, your hair makes a smaller amount of natural oil.
-Since the hair roots under your skin get dry, your scalp also becomes dry .
+Since the hair roots under your skin get dry, your scalp also becomes dry.

 What Are The Causes of Dry Hair?

-Excessive blow-drying: The excess use of hair dryers can damage hair and result in dry hair.
+The excess use of hairdryers can damage hair and result in dry hair.
 Overuse of electric curlers and curling irons also contributes to dry hair.

-Anorexia nervosa: It is a disorder in which a person starts to skip meals, eats little or exercises extensively to lose as much weight as possible.
-When it leads to more weight loss than is considered healthy, it usually causes deficiency of vital nutrients in our body.
+It is a disorder in which a person starts to skip meals, eats little, or exercises extensively to lose as much weight as possible.
+When it leads to more weight loss than is considered healthy, it usually causes a deficiency of vital nutrients in our body.
 Dry and damaged hair can be the initial symptom of anorexia.